 Since the definition and widespread application of the osseointegration principles, several designs for dental implant-abutment connection have been available for clinical use.
-Historically, the external hexagon connection was designed to provide an engagement method for implant placement and anti-rotational feature for single-unit prosthesis, and is likely the functioning system with longest clinical follow-up (Priest 1999; Scholander 1999; Wannfors & Smedberg 1999).
+Historically, the external hexagon connection was designed to provide an engagement method for implant placement and anti-rotational feature for single-unit prosthesis, and is likely the functioning system with longest clinical follow-up (Priest 1999, Scholander 1999, Wannfors & Smedberg 1999).
 The prerequisite for assembling an external hexagon abutment to an implant is the existence of a minimum space between engaging lateral walls of the implant connecting part and abutment internal surfaces.
-The resulting horizontal and rotational misfits under loading, especially in single-unit restorations lacking cross-arch stabilization, may present as a hindrance to the long-term stability and success of the implant-supported restoration

-(Binon 1996; Khraisat et al. 2002, 2004).
-Clinically, biological and mechanical implantabutment connection complications and failures have been reported(Rangert et al. 1995; Esposito et al. 1998; Cardoso et al. 2010) and are of concern as they frequently compromise oral function and the psychosocial well being of patients.
+The resulting horizontal and rotational misfits under loading, especially in single-unit restorations lacking cross-arch stabilization, may present as a hindrance to the long-term stability and success of the implant-supported restoration (Binon 1996, Khraisat et al. 2004, Khraisat et al. 2002).
+Clinically, biological and mechanical implant-abutment connection complications and failures have been reported,(Cardoso et al. 2010, Esposito et al. 1998, Rangert et al. 1995) and are of concern since they frequently compromise oral function and the psychosocial well being of patients.

 As to the commonly observed mechanical failures, loosening and/or fracture of fixation screws or abutments have been related to the type of implant-abutment connection (Quek et al. 2008).
-Also of interest, from a biological perspective, is, that the microgap between implant and abutment may serve as a septic reservoir that initiates and perpetuates an inflammatory response with the potential to trigger peri-implantitis and play an important role in the multifactorial process of periimplant bone loss.(Hartman & Cochran 2004) In addition, micromovements of the implant
+Also of interest, from a biological perspective, is, that the microgap between implant and abutment may serve as a septic reservoir that initiates and perpetuates an inflammatory response with the potential to trigger peri-implantitis and play an important role in the multifactorial process of periimplant bone loss.(Hartman & Cochran 2004) In addition, micromovements of the implant and/or abutment, and periimplant vascular alterations might also contribute to the influence of microbial contamination on the biologic width over time (Hermann et al. 2001, King et al. 2002).
+Therefore, improving the implant-abutment connection is of great interest for clinical longevity (Jung et al. 2008).